 Mechanical condition: 25 points

-You must be a registered participant in the Vintage Classic to be eligible to enter bikes for the Concours. <click here to enter> Entries will be taken on Saturday 25th up to 4.30pm.
-All bicycles must be ready for judging by 5.00 pm on Saturday August 25th 2018.
+You must be a registered participant in the Vintage Classic to be eligible to enter bikes for the Concours.
+Entries will be taken on Saturday June 27th up to 1.30pm.
+All bicycles must be ready for judging by 2.00 pm on Saturday June 27th.
 All bicycles entered must be in operational condition and preferably clean.